Nicephorus I of Jerusalem

 Nicephorus I of Jerusalem was the patriarch of the Church of Jerusalem from 1020 to 1048.
 He was appointed by the Fatimid Caliph al-Hakim.
-After his appointment Patriarch Nicephorus visited Al-Hakim at his capital in Egypt.
+After his appointment, Patriarch Nicephorus visited Al-Hakim at his capital in Egypt.
 He pleaded with him about the persecutions of the Christians in the Holy Land and asked Al-Hakim's protection for both himself and the Christians.
 The Caliph agreed to provide protection.

-After the death of Al-Hakim in 1021, emperor Romanus III Argyrus and Ali az-Zahir, the son of Al-Hakim, made peace in 1030.
-In the meantime, Patriarch Nicephorus continued rebuilding the Church of the Holy Sepulchre that was being re-built after its destruction in 1009.
-In the re-building effort, Patriarch Nicephorus was helped by Joannicus, who later would succeed him.
-However in 1034, Jerusalem was hit by an earthquake that substantially damaged the city and the Church of the Holy Sepulchre.
+After the death of Al-Hakim in 1021, Emperor Romanus III Argyrus and Ali az-Zahir, the son of Al-Hakim, made peace in 1030.
+In the meantime, Patriarch Nicephorus continued rebuilding the Church of the Holy Sepulchre, which had been destroyed on Al-Hakim's orders in 1009.
+In the re-building effort, Patriarch Nicephorus was helped by Joannichius, who would later succeed him.
+However, in 1034, Jerusalem was hit by an earthquake that substantially damaged the city and the Church of the Holy Sepulchre.
 Re-construction was going slowly.